Anti-psychiatry

 The decentralized movement has been active in various forms for two centuries.
 In the 1960s, there were many challenges to psychoanalysis and mainstream psychiatry, in which the very basis of psychiatric practice was characterized as repressive and controlling.
 Psychiatrists identified with the anti-psychiatry movement included Timothy Leary, R. D. Laing, Franco Basaglia, Theodore Lidz, Silvano Arieti, and David Cooper.
 Others involved were Michel Foucault, Gilles Deleuze, Félix Guattari, and Erving Goffman.
 Cooper used the term "anti-psychiatry" in 1967, and wrote the book Psychiatry and Anti-psychiatry in 1971.
 The word Antipsychiatrie was already used in Germany in 1904.
-Thomas Szasz introduced the idea of mental illness being a myth in the book The Myth of Mental Illness (1961).
-However, his literature actually very clearly states that he was directly undermined by the movement led by David Cooper (1931–1986) and that Cooper sought to replace psychiatry with his own brand of it.
+In The Myth of Mental Illness (1961), Thomas Szasz argued that the concept of mental illness as a disease is valid only if a demonstrable bodily pathology exists, which, according to him, was absent in conditions classified as mental illnesses.
+In the preface to the latest edition, however, he wrote that he had been directly undermined by the movement led by David Cooper (1931–1986) and that Cooper sought to replace psychiatry with his own brand of it.
 Giorgio Antonucci, who advocated a non-psychiatric approach to psychological suffering, did not consider himself to be part of the antipsychiatric movement.
 His position is represented by "the non-psychiatric thinking, which considers psychiatry an ideology devoid of scientific content, a non-knowledge, whose aim is to annihilate people instead of trying to understand the difficulties of life, both individual and social, and then to defend people, change society, and create a truly new culture".

 Antonucci introduced the definition of psychiatry as a prejudice in the book I pregiudizi e la conoscenza critica alla psichiatria (1986).
 The movement continues to influence thinking about psychiatry and psychology, both within and outside of those fields, particularly in terms of the relationship between providers of treatment and those receiving it.
 Contemporary issues include freedom versus coercion, nature versus nurture, and the right to be different.
 Critics of antipsychiatry from within psychiatry itself object to the underlying principle that psychiatry is harmful, although they usually accept that there are issues that need addressing.

-Medical professionals often consider anti-psychiatry movements to be promoting mental illness denial, and some consider their claims to be comparable to conspiracy theories.
+Medical professionals widely consider anti-psychiatry movements to promote mental illness denial, and some consider their claims to be comparable to conspiracy theories.